pymupdf/RAG/pdf4llm/README.md

 $ pip install -U pdf4llm
 ```

+> This command will automatically install [PyMuPDF](https://github.com/pymupdf/PyMuPDF) if required.

-Then in your script do
+Then in your script do:

 ```python
 import pdf4llm